-Exciting news: Today’s newest update to Adobe Lightroom – version 6.7 or if you are subscribed to the Creative Cloud version 2015.7 – fully (almost) integrates submission to Adobe Stock and Fotolia now!
+Exciting news: Today’s newest update to Adobe Lightroom – the Creative Cloud version 2015.7 – fully (almost) integrates submission to Adobe Stock and Fotolia now!

 Here is what you get from Adobe Stock in short: